pashacraydon/backbone-books/README.md

 ### Setup

-	$ cd penguin // cd to index.html in the penguin folder
+	$ cd backbone_books // cd to index.html in the backbone_books folder
 	$ python -m SimpleHTTPServer [port] // run python SimpleHTTPServer

 Visit the site in a browser, http://localhost.com:[port]